Article

 • Educate your overseas teams on the history of SOX and enlist local champions to frame the issue and gain acceptance.

 • Expect cultural differences and resistance.
 Other countries have their own compliance laws and often bristle at the fact that they must also abide by U.S. laws.
-Your overseas team is likely unfamiliar with SOX and may not understand why it’s needed or how the process adds strategic value.
+Your overseas team is likely unfamiliar with SOX and may not understand why compliance is needed or how the process adds strategic value.

 • Be cognizant of the effort you’ll expend on system preparation.
-Complex systems that were designed for individual country needs and regional authorities will now have to accommodate SOX too.
-The analysis and adjustments to accomplish this are rarely simple or fast.
+Complex systems that were designed for individual country needs and regional authorities will now have to accommodate SOX as well.
+The analysis and adjustments required to accomplish this are rarely simple or fast.

 • Acknowledge the heavy lift of software readiness, which can be complicated by disparate systems and programs that contain crucial information for SOX reporting.
-How data is ingested by your system during the audit phase and how controls will be rolled out during testing require major staffing and cost investments.
+Data ingestion by your system during the audit phase and the rollout of controls during testing require major staffing and cost investments.
 Anticipate the complexity and extended timeline so you’re prepared.